 They unleashed a fire that devoured the world in a flash.
 The sound of air-raid sirens heralded the end of the world like the trumpets of angels.
 Everyone still alive was left to experience the death throes of a planet that now resembled nothing more than an animal doused in gasoline and set ablaze by a match.
 The raging infernos raced across the continents leaving a charred, cold, and decaying shell.

 There were only two kinds of people left, the dead and the dying.
-The bomb’s fires had unleashed pillars of smoldering acrid clouds which quickly spread across the sky, blanketing the earth in an ebony death shroud, forever blocking the sun from the sky.
-Ash constantly fell from the clouds like snow quickly blanketing the entire planet, plunging the world into eternal winter.
+Billions of burning bodies put up pillars of smoldering acrid clouds which quickly spread across the sky, blanketing the earth in an ebony death shroud that swallowed the sun.
+Ash poured from the clouds like snow quickly blanketing the entire planet, plunging the world into eternal winter.

 The great cities of the world were now vast plains of twisted steel and concrete, the only human remains the radiation sickened living corpses who with their last bit of strength were hemorrhaging from the orifices left in their melted flesh.

 Tucked away in a place that was officially nowhere, there was the subterranean habitat of the man who had ordered the apocalypse with just a single phone call.

 Matthew Blake, the 47th President of the United States of America.

 Along with his family, his vice president, and his family, they were quickly whisked away after the decision had been made.
 They were now living in their own little beneath the earth.
 It was an artificial world that provided its inhabitants with life’s essentials only by artificial and ultimately temporary means.
 It was also a place to hide from the consequences of their decision.

 A decision with drastic effects for the vast majority of people who had no agency, whose lives, could be extinguished with just the proverbial push of a button.